Neuropsychology

 Each neuropsychological exam performed at The NeuroMedical Center is tailored to your individual needs.

-How Will the Results from My Neuropsychological Evaluation Be Used?
+How Will The Results From My Neuropsychological Evaluation Be Used?

 Your medical provider can use the results of your tests to determine the best treatment options for you, and they can confirm or clarify a diagnosis or rule out certain conditions.
 Following evaluation, your psychologist at The NeuroMedical Center will work with your referring physician to establish an appropriate treatment regimen.
 Treatment may involve primary counseling, medication management, or a combination of the two.

-A neuropsychological evaluation can also guide referral to other specialists, such as neurologists, speech and language pathologists, and sleep study professionals.
+A neuropsychological evaluation can also guide referral to other specialists, such as neurologists, speech and language pathologists, and sleep professionals.

 Stroke Evaluations